paddywwoof/pi3d_book/Models.rst

   **vn vertex normal** lines with x, y, z components of normals.

   **f face** lines with a series of references to v/vt/vn lines for each corner of the face.
-When I made the model in blender I converted the faces to triangles but in general there could be more corners and the parser function has to convert it into triangles to work with OpenGL ES2.0
+In general there could be more than three corners and the parser function has to convert it into triangles to work with OpenGL ES2.0

 Additional occasional lines are **mtllib model01.mtl** which points to material file.